-- 5.1 In accordance with Section 270 of the Electricity Act 1989, the Authority may impose a financial penalty of up to 10% of the annual turnover of the relevant license holder.
-The Authority is satisfied that its proposed penalty falls within the maximum statutory limit. - 5.2 In deciding the appropriate level of financial penalty, the Authority has considered all the circumstances of the case, including the following specific matters set out in the Policy.
+5.1 In accordance with section 270of the Electricity Act 1989, the Authority may impose a financial penalty of up to 10% of the annual turnover of the relevant license holder.
+The Authority was satisfied that its penalty fell within the maximum statutory limit.

+5.2 In deciding the appropriate level of financial penalty, the Authority considered all the circumstances of the case, including the following specific matters set out in the Penalties Policy.